-All researchers should ensure, in compliance with their contractual arrangements, that the results of their research are disseminated and exploited, e.g. communicated, transferred into other research settings or, if appropriate, commercialized.
+All researchers should ensure, in compliance with their contractual arrangements, that the results of their research are disseminated and exploited, e.g. communicated, transferred into other research settings or, if appropriate, commercialised.
 Senior researchers, in particular, are expected to take a lead in ensuring that research is fruitful and that results are either exploited commercially or made accessible to the public (or both) whenever the opportunity arises.

-Relevant legislation (permitting or impeding the implementation of this principle)

-Danish University Act, section 2 (3):

-As a central knowledge-based body and cultural repository, the university shall exchange knowledge and competencies with society and encourage its employees to take part in the public debate.

-UCPH has academic freedom and shall uphold this freedom as well as on academic ethical principles.
+Relevant legislation (permitting or impeding the implementation of this Existing Institutional rules and/or practices Actions required When/Who principle) Danish University Act, section 2 (3):As a central knowledge-based body and cultural repository, the university shall exchange knowledge and competencies with society and encourage its employees to take part in the public debate.UCPH has academic freedom and shall uphold this freedom as well as on academic ethical principles.
+According to UCPH' statute section 3, "The purpose of UCHP is to conduct research and provide research-based education at the highest international level within its research areas."

-As part of the principles of the agreement of the employment for the researchers it is understood that research shall be disseminated (cf. the Order on Job Structure for Researchers at Universities of CIR nr 9427 of 13/06/2007 (Stillingsstruktur for videnskabeligt personale ved universiteter), as adjusted by Agreement of date 2013), and note from Ministry of Finance of June 28 2013.

-According to UCPH' statute section 3, "The purpose of UCHP isto conduct research and provide research-based education at the highest international level within its research areas."

 And the Statute section 3 (3) determines that UCHP shall live in interaction with society and contribute to the development of the international corporation.
-Furthermore, the University shall encourage employees to contribute to participate in public debate.
+Furthermore the University shall encourage employees to contribute to participate in public debate.
+As part of the principles of the agreement of the employment for the researchers it is understood that research shall be disseminated (cf. the Order on Job Structure for Researchers at Universities of CIR nr 9427 af 13/06/2007 (Stillingsstruktur for videnskabeligt personale ved universiteter), as adjusted by Agreement of date 2013), and note from Ministry of Finance of June 28 2013.
 Research must be registered in the research data base on a yearly basis (CURIS).
-The research data base is accessible to the public.Interviews, press quotations, etc. are recorded to a limited degree.
+The research data base is accessible to the public.
+Interviews, press quotations, etc. are recorded to a limited degree.
 As a possible management tool and incentive to secure dissemination etc. local agreements on wage supplements are negotiated and signed by management and representatives from the researchers.